asyntes/double-slit-experiment/README.md

 - **Research Demonstrations**: Present quantum mechanics principles
 - **STEM Outreach**: Engage students with interactive physics

-## Known Issues

-- Mobile performance may vary on older devices
-- Some advanced quantum effects are simplified for visualization
-- Camera controls may need adjustment on touch devices

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.